steveperkins/serverless-find-resource/README.md

 ## Finding Resources by Default

-If you have only one of a resource type in your AWS account, you don't even have to provide it's name - Serverless Find Resource will just use that resource.
+If you have only one of a resource type in your AWS account, you don't even have to provide a name - Serverless Find Resource will just use that resource.
 The syntax is very straightforward - you just don't include the name:

 ```
 ${find:CognitoUserPoolId}